tloen/ericjwang/_posts/2016-07-12-example-post_05.md

 ---
 title:		'05.
-Example post (not "content")'
+Example post (not "content", with description)'
 description:	"A short description of the works"
 layout: post
 author:		"P.J."